 Icon Function Temperature Set Value Allows for changing the temperature set value (factory-preset to 37 °C/99 °F) within the permissible temperature range.
-The set value can be changed by pressing the Left and Right (item K2 or K4) and you can, after confirming your changes with the Menu/Enter button (item K1), track the impact on the actual temperature in the display field at D1.
-Instructions: "Temperature Set Value" on page 7-6.
-Timer Allows for having the incubator turn on and/or off upon expiry of a user-specified countdown period.
+The set value can be changed by pressing the Left and Right (item K2 or K4) and you can, after confirming your changes with the Menu/Enter button (item K1), track the impact on the actual temperature in the temperature dis- play field at D1.
+Instructions: "Temperature Set Value" on page 7-7.
+Timer Allows for having the incubator turn on or off upon expiry of a user-specified countdown period or at a fixed on or off time, or having it operate on a complete weekly schedule of daily on and off times.
 When the user enables an "on timer" the display goes out.
 A rotating hand in the Timer icon and the illuminated readiness indicator icon in the status display area indicates that the timer is running.
-Instructions: "Timer" on page 7-7.
+Instructions: "Timer" on page 7-8.
+Power Outlet (IMH Series only) Toggles the AC outlet in the work space of the incubator on and off.
+Instructions: "Power Outlet" on page 7-15.
+Decontamination (IMH-S Series only) Activates the built-in decontamination routine.
+Instructions: "Decontamination" on page 7-16. () Fan Turns the fan on and allows for choosing the fan speed levels described under D6.
+The current setting is shown by the bar graph located directly above the icon and spelled out as a numeric value in the display pane at D2.
+Instructions: "Fan" on page 7-19.